Castle Baynard: History

 Castle Baynard derives its name from Baynard's Castle, which existed there from the Norman Conquest until it burnt down during the Great Fire of London in 1666.
 It was anciently spelled as one word — Castlebaynard — but this is regarded today as incorrect.

-Baynard’s Castle, from which the ward took its name.

 Politics

 Castle Baynard is one of 25 wards in the City of London, each electing an Alderman to the Court of Aldermen and Commoners (the City equivalent of a Councillor) to the Court of Common Council of the City of London Corporation.
 Only electors who are Freemen of the City of London are eligible to stand.

 Martha Grekos is the current Alderwoman representing the ward, and Deputy Bethany Coombs, Tana Adkin KC, Susan Farrington, Josephine Hayes, Helen Ladele, Vasiliki Manta, Leyla Ostovar and Stephanie Steeden are the Common Councilwomen.

 In October 2018, the Labour Party won its sixth seat on the Common Council in Castle Baynard when the local resident Natasha Lloyd-Owen (now Cripplegate) topped the polls for Labour in an unexpected by-election victory.
 Labour had previously won a record total of five seats on the Common Council in March 2017 winning two seats in Portsoken, two seats in Cripplegate ward and one seat in Aldersgate ward.